Flexiheat UKIndirect vented hot water cylinders

 Then we have our extra-large coil range for higher water heating requirements

-the “DSXL” Extra large coil indirect hot water storage tanks (all of this range have a 28mm heat exchanger coil) – domestic hot water performance data
+The “DSXL” extra-large coil indirect hot water storage tanks, all of which have a 28 mm heat exchanger coil, domestic hot water performance data.

 Extra large coil indirect open-vented cylinder dhw performance outputs from from 10°C to 60°C, at various coil input temperatures – Flexiheat UK